-We are currently undertaking pro-bono partnerships with two law firms, who offer their time to bolster grass-roots legal advice services.
+We have developed pro-bono partnerships with law firms, who offer their time to bolster grass-roots legal advice services.
 Refugee Action can act as a bridge between international law firms and local legal advice organisations.
 We’ve seen this really makes a difference, helping vulnerable migrants get access to justice.

 Refugee Action, Clifford Chance, the Asylum Research Centre (ARC) Foundation and Asylos are working together to increase understanding of and access to Country of Origin Information (COI) reports.
 This will enable asylum seekers to gain vital evidence for their cases by supporting overstretched voluntary sector legal advice organisations with specialist COI knowledge and reports that would otherwise be complex, challenging and time-consuming to create.